davidavdav/ROCAnalysis.jl/README.md

 Receiver Operating Characteristics and functions for evaluation probabilistic binary classifiers.

-Please note there is an alternative implementation under [the same name](https://github.com/diegozea/ROC.jl).
+Please note there is an alternative implementation under [the same name](https://github.com/diegozea/ROC.jl), and support for ROC analysis also exists in [MLBase](https://github.com/lindahua/MLBase.jj).

 Our implementation is more geared towards:
  - large amounts of data, with efficient ROC statistics calculation
- - Cost function analysis
+ - Decision Cost Function analysis
  - Detection Error Trade-off (DET) analysis
  - ROC convex hull computation, analysis and EER-interpretation
  - Optimal Likelihood Ratio computation